wireviz/WireViz/README.md

 ## Requirements

 Developed and tested using Python 3.7; might not work with older Python versions.
+Ubuntu 18.04 LTS users in particular may need to separately install Python 3.7 or above, as that comes with Python 3.6 as the included system Python install.

 ## License